 Look at this pup trying stairs for the first time - indoor training can be so much fun!

 Set up obstacle courses

 In rooms that are spacious enough you can easily set obstacle courses for your dog.
 Jumping over chairs, going under tables, circling around pillars – most things you see on dog shows can be replicated at home.
-Your dog will get the exercise he needs and will love the game and the treats.

 Hide & seek with treats